-16 US Department of Transportation Federal Transit Administation, "Fact Sheet: Public Transportation Agency Safety Plans Notice of Proposed Rulemaking (NPRM)."
-Accessed January 22, 2019, at https://www.transit. dot.gov/sites/fta.dot.gov/files/docs/Fact Sheet Public Transportation Agency Safety Plans Notice of Proposed Rulemaking NPRM.pdf, pg.
+US Department of Transportation Federal Transit Administation, "Fact Sheet: Public Transportation Agency Safety Plans Notice of Proposed Rulemaking (NPRM)."
+Accessed January 22, 2019, at NPRM.pdf, pg.
 2.

-17 US Department of Transportation National Highway Traffic Safety Administration.
+US Department of Transportation National Highway Traffic Safety Administration.
 "Critical Reasons for Crashes Investigated in the National Motor Vehicle Crash Causation Survey."
 Traffic Safety Facts: Crash Stats.
 February 2015.
 Accessed January 22, 2019, at https://crashstats.nhtsa.dot.gov/Api/Public/ViewPublication/812115, p.
 2.

-• environment.18 These improvements could increase not only driver safety, but the safety of • other roadway users, such as bicyclists and pedestrians.
-CAV technology may also improve the • way vehicles operate in hazardous or constrained areas, such as tight parking spots or work • zones.
-Also, real time provision of traffic signal phase and timing (SPaT) information could • • transmit warnings and advisories to vehicles approaching signalized intersections.19The types • of benefits could result in saved lives, reduced health care costs, improved productivity, and • reduced need for emergency response. •
+other roadway users, such as bicyclists and pedestrians.
+CAV technology may also improve the way vehicles operate in hazardous or constrained areas, such as tight parking spots or work zones.
+Also, real time provision of traffic signal phase and timing (SPaT) information could transmit warnings and advisories to vehicles approaching signalized intersections.
+19 These types of benefits could result in saved lives, reduced health care costs, improved productivity, and reduced need for emergency response.

-• However, it is also possible that increased deployment of CAV technology may have neutral or • negative effects on transportation safety.
-An evaluation of crash data by the Casualty Actuarial • Society's Automated Vehicles Task Force found that 49 percent of crashes involved a limiting • factor (such as inclement weather, inoperable traffic control devices, vehicle deficiencies, or • • driver behavior issues) that might reduce the effectiveness of or disable CAV technology.20 • Vehicle passengers or other roadway users could be inclined to engage in riskier behaviors, • such as not using seatbelts or jaywalking, which may offset the benefits of CAV technology. • Questions about how highly automated vehicles (HAV) may account for other roadway users • • persist, such as whether computing algorithms are likely to perform better than experienced • human drivers, as do questions about non-HAV users may perceive or anticipate HAV actions. • Planners and regulators will have to be attentive to how safety benefits and costs could vary • • depending on the market penetration of HAVs in the overall vehicle fleet.
+However, it is also possible that increased deployment of CAV technology may have neutral or negative effects on transportation safety.
+An evaluation of crash data by the Casualty Actuarial Society's Automated Vehicles Task Force found that 49 percent of crashes involved a limiting factor (such as inclement weather, inoperable traffic control devices, vehicle deficiencies, or driver behavior issues) that might reduce the effectiveness of or disable CAV technology.
+Vehicle passengers or other roadway users could be inclined to engage in riskier behaviors, such as not using seatbelts or jaywalking, which may offset the benefits of CAV technology.
+Questions about how highly automated vehicles (HAV) may account for other roadway users persist, such as whether computing algorithms are likely to perform better than experienced human drivers, as do questions about non-HAV users may perceive or anticipate HAV actions.
+Planners and regulators will have to be attentive to how safety benefits and costs could vary depending on the market penetration of HAVs in the overall vehicle fleet.

 Response to developments in CAV technology can happen at multiple levels of government.
-The Commonwealth's Commission on the Future of Transportation recommends that the Massachusetts governor should "consider proposing legislation to establish statutory and regulatory structures that would enable the safe and reliable deployment of CAVs."21 In the MPO staff report, Connected and Autonomous Vehicles and the Boston Region MPO-A First Look, staff recommend actions for the MPO to stay current on CAV advancements and to plan for and respond to these technologies.
+The Commonwealth's Commission on the Future of Transportation recommends that the Massachusetts governor should "consider proposing legislation to establish statutory and regulatory structures that would enable the safe and reliable deployment of CAVs."
+In the MPO staff report, Connected and Autonomous Vehicles and the Boston Region MPO-A First Look, staff recommend actions for the MPO to stay current on CAV advancements and to plan for and respond to these technologies.
 Safety-relevant actions include the following: